New Right (South Korea): Political views

 The New Right's view of modern and contemporary Korean history is known to be contrary to the view of progressive Korean nationalists.
-The New Right movement is led by descendants of those who collaborated with the Japanese imperialism and Shōwa Statism during the time when Korea was a Japanese colony.
+The New Right movement is led by descendants of those who collaborated with the Japanese imperialism and Shōwa Statism (國家主義) during the time when Korea was a Japanese colony.
+The New Right movement opposes Korean ethnic nationalism (민족주의; 民族主義) and is a radical advocate for South Korean-based state nationalism (국가주의; 國家主義); they oppose anti-Japanese ethno-nationalism, positively evaluate the history of modernization caused by Japanese colonial rule and support the view that South Korea was founded in 1948, when the official government was established, not 1919, when the Provisional Government was established, which has been criticized by opponents for downplaying the history of the independence movement.

-New Right scholars try to promote pro-American and pro-Japanese sentiment among South Koreans.
+New Right scholars try to promote pro-American (친미; 親美) and pro-Japanese (친일; 親日) sentiment among South Koreans.
 South Korea's New Rightists have a strong anti-communist perception of North Korea and a favorable perception of Japan, an ally with the United States, because they have a stronger pro-American sentiment than liberal-to-progressives.
-According to South Korean political experts, the New Right movement is based on the Korean traditional conservative sadaejuui sentiment.
+According to South Korean political experts, the New Right movement is based on the Korean sadaejuui sentiment.

 Criticism

-New Right movement has often been criticized by many South Korean media and experts for being "reactionary" (반동) or "far-right" (극우).
+New Right movement has often been criticized by many South Korean media and experts for being "reactionary" or "far-right".

 There is a controversy that New Right scholars support the colonialist view of Japanese people.
 New Right scholars have been criticized socially for accepting Japanese historical revisionism for Japanese war crimes.
-Even Hong Joon-pyo, known as a hard-line conservative, criticized New Rightist perception of history.
-Yuji Hosaka, a non-Korean Japanese-born naturalized South Korean, accused New Right of being a Sin-Chinilpa in support of Japanese far-right.
-He accused South Korean New Right scholars of sympathizing with Nippon Kaigi's view of history.
-Lee Woo-yeon (이우연), co-author of Anti-Japan Tribalism, was funded by a Japanese far-right groups (일본 극우단체), according to a report by the Kyunghyang Shinmun.
+Even Hong Joon-pyo, known as a hardline conservative, criticized New Rightist perception of history.
+Yuji Hosaka, an ethnically Japanese naturalized South Korean, accused New Right of being a new Chinilpa in support of Japanese far-right.
+Hosaka accused South Korean New Right scholars of sympathizing with Nippon Kaigi's view of history.
+Lee Woo-yeon, co-author of Anti-Japan Tribalism, was funded by a Japanese far-right groups, according to a report by the Kyunghyang Shinmun.

-According to political commentator Chin Jung-kwon said, "Japanese far-right poitics is 'sadistic' (가학적) and South Korean far-right poitics is 'masochistic' (피학적)", and "the 'colonialist historical perspective' (식민사관) is a 'political sadomasochism' (정치적 사도마조히즘) directed by Japanese and South Korean far-right as sex partners".
+Chin Jung-kwon, a political commentator, said "Japanese far-right politics is 'sadistic' and South Korean far-right politics is 'masochistic'", and "the 'colonialist historical perspective' is a 'political sadomasochism' directed by Japanese and South Korean far-right as sex partners".

+The New Right movement is often criticized for its worship of authoritarian politicians in addition to pro-Japanese historical revisionism.
+In particular, the number of dictators Syngman Rhee and Park Chung-hee statues, has been increasing by South Korean conservatives, including New Right activists, since 2009.
+This is contrary to the example of Taiwan, which has been reducing the number of dictator Chiang Kai-shek statues since the 2010s.